Home | Site Index | Disclaimer | Email Me!

 • It is a direct violation of copyright laws to manufacture sewn products from a commercial pattern and claim it as your own design.

 No, not really.
-It might be a violation of trademark laws to misrepresent the end product as being something it isn't, but, again, copyright law has nothing to do with the end product.
+It might be a violation of trademark laws to misrepresent the end product as being something it isn't, but, again, copyright law has nothing to do with the end product as stated by the Supreme Court in Baker v Skeldon.

-In a follow-up piece titled Copyrights and the Sewing Industry Part 2, she makes the following false statements about licensed fabrics and embroidery designs:
+In a follow-up piece titled Copyrights and the Sewing Industry Part 2, Susan Wigley makes the following false statements about licensed fabrics and embroidery designs:

 • Disney, Warner Brothers, to name a few, strictly prohibit the use of their fabrics for manufacturing.
 Printed materials such as these are for personal use only.

 Wrong.
-After Disney was sued, in 2002 by Tabberone, and settled rather quickly, they no longer go after crafters if they don't attempt to sell the items as being licensed but rather made from licensed fabric.
+After Disney was sued, in 2002 by Tabberone, and settled rather quickly, they no longer go after crafters if they do not attempt to sell the items as being licensed but rather made from licensed fabric.
 Why did they settle?
 The lawsuit was a loser for them.
 Also settling with Tabberone over the use of licensed fabric are Major League Baseball Properties, Sanrio, a.k.a.
-Hello Kitty, United Media, over the use of licensed Peanuts fabric.
+Hello Kitty, United Media, over the use of licensed Peanuts fabric, and Debbie Mumm.

 • These companies often send spies out to trade shows and craft fairs to seek out the offenders and prosecute them immediately.
 They seize the property with their images & fabrics